thenumbernine/Tensor/README.md

 - change all those functions types to be is_tensor_v when possible.
 - try to work around github's mathjax rendering errors.  looks fine on my own mathjax and on stackedit, but not on github.

+- InnerForIndex doesn't really get the inner, it gets the index, so call it something like "TypeForIndex"
+- see if ReplaceNested<> can't be used in a few other places.